What is the aim of this review?

 What was studied in the review?

-Although endophthalmitis is rare, it is important for people undergoing surgery or injections to the eye to be aware of the risk and for their doctors to know how best to treat it because it can result in vision loss.
+Endophthalmitis is rare, but it is important for people undergoing surgery or injections to the eye to be aware of the risk and for their doctors to know how best to treat it because it can result in vision loss.
 It is most commonly caused by entry of bacteria into the eye during, or a few days after, surgery or injection.
-As soon as endophthalmitis is suspected, a sample of the fluid inside the eye is usually obtained (and the fluid drained in severe cases) and antibiotics that cover most types of bacteria are injected into the eye.
-Although the use of antibiotics is widely accepted, the use of adjunctive steroids to treat endophthalmitis is debatable.
+As soon as endophthalmitis is suspected, a sample of the fluid inside the eye is usually obtained (and the fluid drained in severe cases), and antibiotics that cover most types of bacteria are injected into the eye.
+Although the use of antibiotics is widely accepted, the use of additional steroids to treat endophthalmitis is the subject of debate.
 Steroids may help to decrease the inflammation inside the eye in people with endophthalmitis.
-In this review, Cochrane researchers studied whether giving steroids in addition to antibiotics has any effect on patient outcome.
+We looked at whether giving steroids in addition to antibiotics affects patient outcomes.

 What are the main results of the review?

-Cochrane researchers found three relevant studies from South Africa, India, and the Netherlands.
-Almost all the people that took part in these studies had endophthalmitis after cataract surgery.
-All three studies compared injecting dexamethasone (a steroid) plus two antibiotics into the eye versus injecting only the antibiotics into the eye.
-Low-certainty evidence showed that more participants in the group receiving dexamethasone had a good visual outcome three and 12 months after treatment than in the group that did not receive dexamethasone.
-However, the effects of using steroids on resolution of endophthalmitis and harms were uncertain.
-Due to the uncertainty of evidence for most outcomes, it is not clear whether doctors should use steroids with antibiotics to treat endophthalmitis after a procedure in the eye.
+We found four studies from South Africa, India, and the Netherlands.
+Almost all study participants had endophthalmitis after cataract surgery.
+All four studies compared injecting dexamethasone (a steroid) plus two antibiotics into the eye versus injecting only antibiotics into the eye.
+Low certainty evidence showed that more participants in the group receiving dexamethasone had a good visual outcome 3 months after treatment than in the antibiotics-only group, but the evidence was uncertain at 12 months.
+The effects of using steroids on resolution of endophthalmitis and harms were also uncertain.
+Given the uncertainty of evidence for most outcomes, it is not clear whether doctors should use steroids with antibiotics to treat endophthalmitis after a procedure in the eye.

 How up-to-date is this review?

-Cochrane researchers searched for studies that had been published up to 8 December 2016.
+We searched for studies published up to 17 August 2021.

-Current evidence on the effectiveness of adjunctive steroid therapy versus antibiotics alone in the management of acute endophthalmitis after intraocular surgery is inadequate.
+The currently available evidence on the effectiveness of adjunctive steroid therapy versus antibiotics alone in the management of acute endophthalmitis after intraocular surgery is inadequate.
 We found no studies that had enrolled cases of acute endophthalmitis following intravitreous injection.
-A combined analysis of two studies suggests adjunctive steroids may provide a higher probability of having a good visual outcome at three months than not using adjunctive steroids.
-However, considering that most of the confidence intervals crossed the null and that this review was limited in scope and applicability to clinical practice, it is not possible to conclude whether the use adjunctive steroids is effective at this time.
+A combined analysis of two studies suggests that use of adjunctive steroids may provide a higher chance of having a good visual outcome at three months than not using adjunctive steroids.
+However, considering that most of the confidence intervals crossed the null, and that this review was limited in scope and applicability to clinical practice, it is not possible to conclude whether the use of adjunctive steroids is effective at this time.
 Any future trials should examine whether adjunctive steroids may be useful in certain clinical settings such as type of causative organism or etiology.
-These studies should include outcomes that take patient's symptoms and clinical examination into account, report outcomes in a uniform and consistent manner, and follow up at short- and long-term intervals.
+These studies should include outcomes that take patients' symptoms and clinical examination into account; report outcomes in a uniform and consistent manner; and follow up at short- and long-term intervals.

-Endophthalmitis refers to severe infection within the eye that involves the aqueous humor or vitreous humor, or both, and threatens vision.
+Endophthalmitis refers to severe infection within the eye that involves the aqueous humor or vitreous humor, or both, and that threatens vision.
 Most cases of endophthalmitis are exogenous (i.e. due to inoculation of organisms from an outside source), and most exogenous endophthalmitis is acute and occurs after an intraocular procedure.
 The mainstay of treatment is emergent administration of broad-spectrum intravitreous antibiotics.
-Due to their anti-inflammatory effects, steroids in conjunction with antibiotics have been proposed to be beneficial in endophthalmitis management.
+Due to their anti-inflammatory effects, steroids in conjunction with antibiotics have been proposed as being beneficial in endophthalmitis management.

 To assess the effects of antibiotics combined with steroids versus antibiotics alone for the treatment of acute endophthalmitis following intraocular surgery or intravitreous injection.

-We included three trials with a total of 95 randomized participants in this review and identified one ongoing trial.
+We included four RCTs with a total of 264 eyes of 264 participants in this review update.
 The studies were conducted in South Africa, India, and the Netherlands.
-Out of the 92 analyzed participants, 91 participants were diagnosed with endophthalmitis following cataract surgery.
-In the remaining participant, endophthalmitis was attributable to penetrating keratoplasty.
 All studies used intravitreous dexamethasone for adjunctive steroid therapy and a combination of two intravitreous antibiotics that provided gram-positive and gram-negative coverage for the antibiotic therapy.
-We judged one trial to be at overall low risk of bias and two studies to be at overall unclear risk of bias due to lack of reporting of study methods.
-None of the three trials had been registered in a clinical trial register.
+We judged two trials to be at overall low risk of bias, and the other two studies to be at overall unclear risk of bias due to lack of reporting of study methods.
+Only one study was registered in a clinical trial register.

 While none of the included studies reported the primary outcome of complete resolution of endophthalmitis as defined in our protocol, one study reported combined anatomical and functional success (i.e. proportion of participants with intraocular pressure of at least 5 mmHg and visual acuity of at least 6/120).
-Very low-certainty evidence suggested no difference in combined success when comparing adjunctive steroid antibiotics alone (risk ratio (RR) 1.08, 95% confidence interval (CI) 0.80 to 1.45; 32 participants).
-Low-certainty evidence from two studies showed that a higher proportion of participants who received adjunctive dexamethasone had a good visual outcome (Snellen visual acuity 6/6 to 6/18) at three months compared with those in the antibiotics-alone group (RR 1.95, 95% CI 1.05 to 3.60; 60 participants).
-Similarly, low-certainty evidence from one study suggested that more participants in the dexamethasone group had a good visual outcome at 12 months compared to those who did not receive dexamethasone (RR 2.00, 95% CI 0.98 to 4.08; 28 participants).
-Investigators of one study reported improvement in visual acuity, but we could not estimate the effect of adjunctive steroid therapy because the study investigators did not provide standard deviations or standard errors.
-Two studies reported adverse events (retinal detachment, hypotony, proliferative vitreoretinopathy, and seclusion of pupil).
-The total numbers of adverse events were 8 out of 30 (26.7%) for those who received dexamethasone versus 6 out of 30 (20.0%) for those who did not.
-We could only perform a pooled analysis for the occurrence of retinal detachment; any difference between the two treatment groups was uncertain (RR 1.57, 95% CI 0.50 to 4.90; 60 participants) (very low-certainty evidence).
-No study reported intraocular pressure or cost outcomes.
+Very low certainty evidence suggested no difference in combined success when comparing adjunctive steroid to antibiotics alone (risk ratio (RR) 1.08, 95% confidence interval (CI) 0.80 to 1.45; 32 participants).
+Low certainty evidence from two studies suggested that adjunctive dexamethasone may result in having a good visual outcome (Snellen visual acuity 6/6 to 6/18) at 3 months compared with antibiotics alone (RR 1.95, 95% CI 1.05 to 3.60; 60 participants); however, the evidence was less conclusive at 12 months (RR 1.12, 95% CI 0.92 to 1.37; 2 studies; 195 participants; low certainty evidence).
+Investigators of one study reported improvement in visual acuity, but we could not estimate the effect of adjunctive steroid therapy because the study investigators did not provide any estimates of precision.
+Only one study examined intraocular pressure (IOP).
+The evidence suggests that adjunctive dexamethasone may reduce IOP slightly after 12 months of interventions (mean difference −1.90, 95% CI −3.78 to 0.07; 1 study; 167 participants; low certainty evidence).
+Three studies reported adverse events (retinal detachment, hypotony, proliferative vitreoretinopathy, seclusion of pupil, floaters, and pucker).
+The total numbers of adverse events were 14 out of 111 (12.6%) for those who received dexamethasone versus 12 out of 116 (10.3%) for those who did not.
+We could only perform a pooled analysis for the occurrence of retinal detachment: any difference between the two treatment groups was uncertain (RR 1.41, 95% CI 0.53 to 3.74; 227 participants; low certainty evidence).
+No study reported cost-related outcomes.